 How Many Egg Colors Can One Chicken Produce?

-No. Each chicken only lays one color of an egg during its lifetime.
+One.
+Each chicken only lays one color of an egg during its lifetime.

 Are They More Nutritious or do They Taste Better?